jinzaizhichi/my-boring-python/py/rs_en.md

 Where is noon?
 You asked me.

-At the noon, we are stepping onto the dead road in the sun.
+At noon, the sun baked you

 This is summer.